Aneka Jiwaji

 PRACTICE AREAS

-Aneka is a seasoned litigator with experience in commercial and securities disputes, regulatory matters, complex insurance defence and coverage, intellectual property enforcement, and tax-related litigation.
-She represents companies, founders, directors, and investors and brings strategic insight shaped by her work in leading litigation practices and as Litigation Counsel at the British Columbia Securities Commission.
+Aneka is a seasoned litigator with experience in complex commercial and securities disputes, regulatory matters, intellectual property enforcement, and tax-related litigation.
+She represents companies, founders, directors, and investors and brings strategic insight shaped by her work in leading litigation practices and as Litigation Counsel - Enforcement at the British Columbia Securities Commission.

 CONTACT